Health Care Guide Information

 The Following may be the risk factors for lymphoma

-• Obesity according to research there is a strong relationship between lymphoma and obesity.
+• According to research, there is a strong relationship between lymphoma and obesity.

 Treatment and Management :